Shturmovicc/AO3-Tag-Downloader/README.md

 1. `Win+R`
 2. `chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security`
-3. Open index.html in new window
+3. Open `index.html` or `https://shturmovicc.github.io/AO3-Tag-Downloader/` in new window

+- It's not only way to disable CORS error but it's one of them.

-- Cookies not supported, private works won't be fetched.
+Cookies not supported, private works won't be fetched.